ARCHER2-HPC/archer2-docs/user-guide/containers.rst

 the ``module`` command will not work in images unless you have installed he required software and configured the environment correctly; we describe how to do this below.

-Once you have finished using your image, you return to the Cirrus login node command line with the ``exit`` command:
+Once you have finished using your image, you return to the ARCHER2 login node command line with the ``exit`` command:

 ::

    Singularity lolcow.simg:~> exit
    exit
-   [user@cirrus-login0 ~]$
+   [user@archer2-login0 ~]$

 Interactive use on the compute nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^